Insurance-based levy to fund Fire and Emergency New Zealand

 Levy rates will determine the amount of fire levy payable on insured property.
 For motor vehicles, a flat levy amount will apply.
 For other insured property, the levy will be a defined proportion of the insured value.
 Levy rates and exemptions from paying the levy will need to be set in regulations for the new levy to operate.

-The Minister of Internal Affairs asked for further evidence to support final levy rate decisions
+The Minister of Internal Affairs asked for further evidence before final levy rate decisions were reached

-The Minister of Internal Affairs wrote to Fire and Emergency in April 2024, outlining her expectations for further information before the Government makes final levy rate decisions.
+The Minister of Internal Affairs wrote to Fire and Emergency in April 2024, outlining her expectations for further information before the Government made final levy rate decisions.

 The letter is available here: Letter to Fire and Emergency Chair from the Minister of Internal Affairs [PDF, 254KB]

-The Government has decided the types of property to be exempt from paying the new levy.
+The Government decided the types of property to be exempt from paying the new levy earlier this year.
 These decisions were informed by feedback from insurers and levy payers in 2022 and 2023.
-We intend to upload the submissions made on exemptions in 2022 and 2023 here shortly.

-The following list of property will be exempt from 1 July 2026:
+The updated list of property that will be exempt from 1 July 2026 is as follows:

 Three classes of insurance contract will also be exempt from the levy: